 For a copy of Professor Spencer's CV, please Click Here.

 Margaret Beale Spencer is the Marshall Field IV Professor of Urban Education in the department of Comparative Human Development which she also chairs.
 She is also an alumna of the Committee on Human Development.
 Before returning to Chicago, she was the endowed Board of Overseers Professor and Director of the Interdisciplinary Studies of Human Development (ISHD) faculty member in the Graduate School of Education at the University of Pennsylvania.
-Additionally, she was Director of the University of Pennsylvania's Center for Health Achievement Neighborhood Growth and Ethnic Studies (CHANGES), and also guided as its director the W. E. B. Du Bois Collective Research Institute.
+Additionally, she was Director of the University of Pennsylvania's Center for Health Achievement Neighborhood Growth and Ethnic Studies (CHANGES), and also guided as its inaugural director, the W. E. B. Du Bois Collective Research Institute.
 Guiding the noted efforts and continuing to frame her scholarship, Spencer's Phenomenological Variant of Ecological Systems Theory (P-VEST) provides an identity-focused cultural ecological perspective.
 It serves as the foundation for her gender, culture and context acknowledging, developmental race and ethnicity sensitive research emphasis.
-The conceptual framing addresses resiliency, identity, and competence formation processes for diverse youth both in the United States and abroad.
+The conceptual framing addresses resiliency, identity, and competence formation processes for diverse humans—particularly youth—both in the United States and abroad.

 In addition to Spencer's ongoing program of research, she frequently collaborates with groups for the purpose of applying the research findings to settings having a stated mission or purpose which addresses youths' emerging capacity for healthy outcomes and constructive coping methods.
 Given that the basic evaluation and applied research activities representing intervention collaborations occur in challenging contexts, the outcomes have significant implications for understanding not just the "what" of life course human development but the "why" of particular developmental trajectories.